 Open to people ages 18 years and up

-- Stage IV pancreatic ductal adenocarcinoma (PDA) with histological or cytological confirmation of PDA.
+- Stage IV PDA with histological or cytological confirmation of PDA.

-- Subjects must be determined to be HA-high based on archived or fresh tumor core biopsy or sample obtained after the subject has documented metastatic disease.
+- Participants must be determined to be HA-high based on archived or fresh tumor core biopsy or sample obtained after the participant has documented metastatic disease.

 Biopsies/samples must meet the following requirements: